 4. Continuation of the teacher’s words (conversation)

-Oh, lyuli, lyuli, whether
+Oh, lyuli, lyuli, li

 Sleep, child, sleep.

-Download my baby.
+Rock my baby.

-5. The history of the lullaby.
+5. History of the lullaby.

-How did they reach our days?
+How did they reach this day?

-So what songs are we going to talk about today?
+So, what songs are we going to talk about today?

-How did they come down to us?
+How did they reach us?

-Let's listen to the lullaby.
+Let's listen to a lullaby.

 Why was the song called a lullaby?

-On slide 12: CRADLE (CRYLING, ROCKING, MOUNTING).
+On slide number 12: CRADLE (cradle, rocking chair, wobbly).

 Find synonyms for this word.